fan-stack/helpers/README.md

 ### Init your Firebase CLI

+Login with the CLI if you haven't logged in already by running `yarn firebase login` then run

 `yarn firebase use --add`

-This will ask you to select your project and then ask for the alias name to use, normally you can use `default` as the alias
+This will ask you to select your project and then ask for the alias name to use, normally you can use `default` as the alias, the project ID from the project you choose will be added to the `.firebaserc` file.

+## Emulate Firebase Functions

+If you plan to emulate the functions using the Firebase CLI, you may want to use the following trick:

+`yarn config set ignore-engines true`

+This will allow yarn to install the [Google Cloud Functions Emulator](https://github.com/GoogleCloudPlatform/cloud-functions-emulator) because that package supports only Node.js v6.11.5, the latest code already supports newer versions but it hasn't been released to NPM yet.

+Now you will need to remove your `node_modules` folder and run `yarn` again to install the dependencies including the emulator.